Language reference

 type-eq

-(type-eq x y) returns t if x and y have the same type and nil otherwise.
+(type-eq x y) returns t if x and y, after both being reduced, have the same type and nil otherwise.

 lurk-user> (type-eq 1 2)